,

 The information which must appear on a food label is:

-Labelling questions should be directed to the Canadian Food Inspection Agency, Fair Labelling Practices Program.
+Labelling questions should be directed to the Canadian Food Inspection Agency.
 It is the vendor’s responsibility to ensure the accuracy of the information that appears on their labels.

 There are also a number of online tools available at: http://www.cb-bc.gc.ca.
-Search under TOOLS on the left sidebar.
+Search under TOOLS in the centre section.

 You have three options available to you:

-The 80/20 rule states: A minimum of 80% of the vendors must be selling Alberta product which they, a family member, a staff member or a member of a producer-owned cooperative or their staff have made, baked or grown.
+The 80/20 rule states: A minimum of 80% of the vendors must be selling Alberta product which they, an immediate family member, a staff member or a member of a producer-owned cooperative or their staff have made, baked or grown.
 The annual calculation is done by looking at the products listed for each vendor.
+Vendors are not required to have an 80/20 split for their individual tables.

 Price cutting can become a serious issue in a farmers’ market.
 Everyone wants to receive a fair price for their products and conflict often erupts when vendors perceive other vendors are price cutting.
 This is an internal issue which must be dealt with at the market level.
 Develop a rule and a process to deal with any undercutting complaints.
 Be tough on the issue, not on the people.